IoriBranford/beeshooter/genesis/doc/POSTMORTEM.md

 Only bullets used this formula; enemies directly set a rotation animation and flip flags.

 Why add 0.5?
 To minimize the divergence of the sprite angle from the true angle.
-Without it, the maximum divergence would be the full angle difference between two rotation sprites - if a bullet's rotation sprites were every 45 degrees, then a bullet facing 44 degrees would look like one facing 0 degrees.
+Without it, the maximum divergence would be the full angle difference between two rotation sprites - if a bullet's rotation sprites were every 45 degrees, then a bullet facing 44 degrees would appear to face 0.
 Adding 0.5 halves that divergence.

 Many games just have round bullet sprites to avoid such calculations.
 But that felt like a cop-out and contrary to the goal of porting faithfully to the best of my ability.
 Of course, if I were on a schedule, it would be smartest to at least start with round bullets and add rotation if time and CPU budget allowed.